The-Bioinformatics-Group/skeletonema_sex_project/README.md

 One warning was shown in Kmer Content, with several overrepresented hexamers which is likely due to the hexamer-priming step during the generation of the cDNA from the RNA-fragments.
 Some hexamers are more efficient primers than others which leads to a more cDNA from certain parts of the transcripts, and consequently an overrepresentation of these kmers.
 This is also what is responsible for the previously mentioned red flags in Per base sequence content and GC content, though it is surprising that the pattern extends over the hexamer up to 13 bases, but this has been attempted to be explained by a sequence specificity of the polymerase.
 Either way, this means that there is no point in trimming these 13 bases as they are not errors.
 The sequence duplication level is also not a problem but is to be expected in RNA-seq data given that some transcripts may be highly expressed and be present in multiple copies.
 There was no warning about overrepresented sequences meaning that it is unlikely to contain many adapter sequences.
-The details of the fastqc analysis can be found in data/raw-data/rna-sex-data/fastqc-results
+The details of the fastqc analysis can be found in:
+data/raw-data/rna-sex-data/fastqc-results

 #####FastQC results - paired end data